uyuni-project/uyuni-rfc/accepted/0000-retail-pxe-database.md

 ## Workflow description

-When terminal is booting up, it sends an event `suse/manager/pxe_update` together with following data:
+On each boot (first boot and all next boots) terminal sends an event `suse/manager/pxe_update` together with following data:

 ```
 salt_device: $dev_by_id_path